pingcap/tidb-binlog/arbiter/README.md

 * **`binlog_arbiter_txn_latency_seconds`** (Histogram)

-	Bucketed histogram of the time duration between the time write to downstream and commit time of upstream transactiton(phsical part of commitTS).
+	Bucketed histogram of the time duration between the time write to downstream and commit time of upstream transaction(phsical part of commitTS).